Early life of Hugo Chávez: Life as a cadet (1971–1975)

 Aside from his regular studies in college, Chávez also read history books and debated politics with fellow cadets.
 Between 1971 and 1973, a group of Panamanian military cadets came to Chávez's academy.
 From them, Chávez first learned of Panama's leader, Omar Torrijos, and the recent leftist Panamanian revolution.
 Chávez's curiosity was piqued by Torrijos' efforts to regain control of both the Panama Canal and the Panama Canal Zone from its traditional owner, the United States government.
 Thereafter, Chávez looked at Torrijos as a model leader.

 In 1974, Chávez and around one dozen fellow cadets and soldiers—all youths—traveled to Ayacucho, Peru to celebrate the 150th anniversary of the eponymous Battle of Ayacucho.
 There, they were personally greeted by radical leftist Juan Velasco Alvarado, the President of Peru between 1968 and 1975.
 Velasco gave each of them a miniature pocket edition of La Revolución Nacional Peruana ("The Peruvian National Revolution").
 The cadets also noted Velasco's perceived close relationship with both the Peruvian masses and the rank and file of the Peruvian military.
 Chávez became attached to this book, and would both study its contents and constantly carry it on his person.
 However, Chávez later lost it after his arrest for leading the 1992 Venezuelan coup attempt.
 Twenty-five years later, as president, Chávez ordered the printing of millions of copies of his government's new Bolivarian Constitution—only in the form of miniature blue booklets, a partial tribute to Velasco's gift.

-Over the course of his college years, Chávez and various associates developed a left-nationalist doctrine that they dubbed "Bolivarianism".
-Although drawn heavily from Simón Bolívar's ideals, this philosophy was also influenced by the writings of Marxist historian Federico Brito Figueroa.
-Other contributions came via the philosophies of Jorge Eliécer Gaitán, Fidel Castro, Salvador Allende, and Che Guevara—all representative of the South American breed of socialism and communism.
-Nevertheless, Simón Bolívar, Simón Rodríguez (Bolívar's tutor and companion), and Ezequiel Zamora (a peasant leader who warred in support of the landless poor) held central importance for Chávez.
-Together, these influences were key in the formation of his political philosophy and style of governance.